This blog may contain affiliate links. Read our disclosure policy for more info.

 Arrive early or later in the day

-The Sea to Sky Gondola is super popular and so arriving early or later in the day can help you to avoid the crowds and make the most of your experience.
+The Sea to Sky Gondola is super popular, so arriving early or later in the day can help you avoid the crowds and make the most of your experience.
 You can’t reserve a certain time slot when booking your ticket, so if you arrive at a busy time, then you’ll end up queuing to get on the gondola.

 Plus, we always think it’s much nicer to hike and enjoy viewpoints when there are fewer people around.